Grammaire: pronoms objets indirects

 les | them |

-(For a review of those, see section 5 of this textbook)
+(For a review of those and their placement, see section 5 of this textbook)

 Indirect object

-An indirect object, on the other hand, is a noun that indicates *to* whom or *for* whom an action is performed.
-In French it is always preceded by a preposition (usually à or pour).
+An indirect object, on the other hand, receives the action of a verb through the preposition à or pour, thus indirectly.
+It indicates *to* whom or *for* whom an action is performed.
 For example:

 1- Je donne le ballon à Thierry.
 (I give the ball to Thierry.)